-Updated September 2025: We have updated the article with the latest advancements in assistive technology, including integrated AI-powered mobility devices, wearable exoskeletons, adaptive input tools, evolving regulatory priorities, and new global initiatives to improve access and independence for seniors in St Charles.
+Updated January 2026: We have updated the article with the latest advancements in assistive technology, including new AI-powered mobility solutions, wearable accessibility devices, robotics for home assistance, smart health monitoring systems, and recent global initiatives to promote accessibility and independence for seniors in St Charles.

 Independent Living in St Charles, Missouri: A Comprehensive Guide